Chamfer Mill Speeds and Feeds [ Chamfering Tool Guide ]

 Step 2: Choose the Right Tool

-Chamfer Tools are a sub-type of Endmills.
+Chamfer Mills are a sub-type of Endmills.
 So, click the tool selector, choose “Endmill” at top, set the material, coatings, and flutes, the choose “Chamfer/Countersink” from the Tip Shape menu.

 Step 3: Use the Chamfer Depth Calculator or Fastener Database to find your Cut Depth and Cut Width

 Suppose I’m cutting the chamfer on a 1/4″ Flat Head Cap Screw.
 The Fastener Database says I need a counterbore depth of 0.161″, Chamfer Diameter of 0.280″ and an 82 degree angle counterbore: